Updated on August 21, 2025.

 Want to improve your health?
 Try eating more plants.
 Studies suggest adopting a plant-based diet—one that limits or even excludes animal products—has numerous health benefits.
-Not only can it reduce the risk of conditions like diabetes and heart disease, it may even help you live longer.
+It can reduce the risk of conditions like diabetes and heart disease and may even help you live longer.

 Fear not—you don’t have to swear off meat entirely.
 In fact, according to the essential principles of Blue Zones—regions of the world that have the highest populations of people living beyond 100 years of age—centenarians eat meat, primarily pork, about five times per month.